professorkalim/stats22-23/lab4_wrangling_movies.md

 ## Play around!

 Try wrangling the data in your own ways and making new plots.
-If you make a plot that you like, please save it in your "statistics_labs" folder and share it with me!
+If you make a plot that you like, please show it to me (and your neighbors)!